 Seeking the alpha of a fund, portfolio, or other product is common when choosing investments.
 This is because they have a degree of stability that stocks often lack.
 A mutual fund can provide a stable, target alpha, for example.
 Meanwhile, a stock often performs far more erratically.
 As a result, the alpha of a financial product like a fund or portfolio is often more reliable than that of a stock or series of stocks.

-Finally, the alpha of a product does not necessarily represent that product’s volatility.
-A year-to-year performance 3% over the market might hide wide fluctuations within those 12 monts.
-If the product’s annual performance satisfies you and you’re looking for a long term investment, this may be less of a problem.
+- Volatility: Finally, the alpha of a product does not necessarily represent that product’s volatility.
+A year-to-year performance 3% over the market might hide wide fluctuations within those 12 months.
+If the product’s annual performance satisfies you and you’re looking for a long-term investment, this may be less of a problem.

 Alpha is also an essential element of the Capital Assets Pricing Model (CAPM).
 That formula measures the rate of return an investor should expect in exchange for a particular degree of risk.